bouwe77/temba/readme.md

 In the fictional Tamarian language the word _"Temba"_ means something like _"gift"_.

-This library is my gift to you... 🧔🏻 💖

 ## Getting Started

 Prerequisites you need to have: